microsoft/qsharp/katas/content/single_qubit_gates/index.md

 - Any square matrix can be represented as a linear combination of the outer products of vectors.
 The outer product is the matrix product of $\ket{\phi}$ and $\bra{\psi}$, denoted as $\ket{\phi}\bra{\psi}$.
 - Pauli gates, identity and Hadamard gates, phase shift gates, and rotation gates are examples of single-qubit gates.
 All of them are available in Q#.

-Next, you will learn about multi-qubit systems in the “Multi-Qubit Systems” kata.
+Next, you'll learn about multi-qubit systems in the “Multi-Qubit Systems” kata.